joelparkerhenderson/git-commit-message/README.md

   * **Redraw**: A change that MUST be just a drawing patch, e.g. change a graphic, image, icon, etc.

-  * **Reword**: A change that MUST be just a woring patch, e.g. change a comment, label, doc, etc.
+  * **Reword**: A change that MUST be just a wording patch, e.g. change a comment, label, doc, etc.

   * **Revise**: A change that MUST be just a revising patch e.g. a change, an alteration, a correction, etc.

-  * **Refit/Refresh/Renew/Reload**: A change that MUST be just a patch e.g. update test data, API keys, etc. c
+  * **Refit/Refresh/Renew/Reload**: A change that MUST be just a patch e.g. update test data, API keys, etc.

 ## Real-world examples